y330/Rock-Paper-Scissors-AI/README.md

 ***Yonah Aviv***

-Rock paper scissors game using statistical models to predict user input from user history.
+Rock paper scissors game with AI that predict user input.

+Currently, only the game works, but the "AI" is random.

 [Go to rockPaperScic.py](rockPaperScic.py)